papko26/alertmanager-webhook-telegram/README.md

 ## Known ussues:
+* bot.get_updates() method is used for livechecks in k8s.
+Seems to be shitty hack, need to replace it with something that would not consume user messages.
+* json logging is not implemented.
+Logging even not tested yet.
 * unexpected behavior when basicAuth credentians (SET_USERNAME_HERE:SET_PASS_HERE) is not correct.
 No reply, no message is generated, only HTTP/1.0 401 UNAUTHORIZED
 * Healthcheck is not implemented in compose file.
 You can find more info at docker-compose.yml file
-* json logging is not implemented.
-Logging even not tested yet.
 * telegram-proxy is not supported.